SlowProject/Teensy-3.6-AUDIO-Protoboard/README.md

 # Teensy-3.6-AUDIO-Protoboard
-PCB and Panel gerbers for building an audio exploratory interface based on Teensy 3.6
+PCB and Panel gerbers for building an audio/synth/DSP exploratory interface based on Teensy 3.6

 Specifications:
 - Nine pots for analog reading: A12, A13, A14, A15, A16, A17, A18, A19, A20